-Before we lead you to the articles we believe will help you with this issue, we want to preface all of this by saying that the information we’ve been able to find is addressed to wives who are in abusive situations.
-We acknowledge, however, that in many homes it is the wife who is the abuser.
+Before we lead you to the articles to help you with this issue, we preface all of this by saying that the information we’ve found is addressed to wives who are in abusive situations.
+But please know that in many homes it is the wife who is the abuser.
 We truly get that.

 — ALSO —